swiftbiosciences/16S-SNAPP-py3/README.md

    features and classified directly.
 2. The resolution of taxonomic assignments depends on the classifier, mainly its taxonomic coverage of the samples, and the sequencing depth.
-The current version of 16S SNAP-APP uses RDP Classifier, but is potentially compatible with other k-mer's based classifier.
+The current version of 16S SNAPP uses RDP Classifier, but is potentially compatible with other k-mer's based classifier.
 3. The phylogenetic tree is built from the sequence alignment of the assumed template sequences to approximate the phylogeny of multiple amplicons that